supertypeai/sectors-kb/recipe/animated_plots_in_r/01_top_market_cap_animation_plot.md

   custom_theme
 ```

-after finished create the static plot, we can begin to make the animation and save it as .gif file
+Now that we've created the static plot, we can begin to make the animation and save it as .gif file

 ```r
 anim <- staticplot + transition_states(date_formatted, transition_length = 4, state_length = 1) +